Mechamorph1903/TruckHaven/README.md

 Submitted by: **Daniel Anorue**

-This web app: **Displays cards of Various foood trucks, showing name, cuisine type and a button to access more info from their various websites**
+This web app: **Displays cards of Various food trucks, showing name, cuisine type and a button to access more info from their various websites**

 Time spent: **4** hours spent in total